xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 ##### Trusted Service Advantages

 - Continuous real-time backup of all messages after the service is created.
-Backups would continue even if user's devices were lost or compromised.
+Backups would continue even if all of a user's devices were lost or compromised.
 - No need to involve any other applications in backup process.
 User would have complete control over where their backups were stored
 - Users could self-host trusted services